-2910.
-SHRIMATI RAKSHA NIKHIL KHADSE:
+189. SHRIMATI RAKSHA NIKHIL KHADSE:

-Will the Minister of Tribal Affairs be pleased to state:
+Will the Minister of TRIBAL AFFAIRS

-(a) the number of cases where permission has been granted for the transfer of land belonging to scheduled tribes to non-scheduled tribes by the State Government especially in Maharashtra State; and
+be pleased to state that the number of cases to whom permission has been granted by the State Government especially Maharashtra State for the transfer of land belonging to schedule tribes to non-scheduled tribes persons during the period from 2004 to 2023, district wise?